 A smart investor looks at many things before purchasing an investment property.
 There are a lot of variables at play, differentiating a good investment house from a bad one.
-Below are a few some things to look for as well as a few questions to ask yourself before buying investment real estate in Boise.
+Below are a few some things to look for as well as a few questions to ask yourself before buying investment real estate in Idaho.

 What To Look For